-MUSICAL STYLES II: MUL 174F Three credit hours ROMANTIC & 20TH CENTURY MUSIC
+MUSICAL STYLES II:

+MUL 174F ROMANTIC & 20TH CENTURY MUSIC

 A survey of the music and composers of the Romantic and 20th Century style periods with an emphasis on identification of characteristic stylistic elements and modern programming of these works.
 May not be offered every year.